ks-koios/ninjardr/README.md

 # ninjardr.py

-## Aggregates articles from my favourite websites and displays conveniently in console, without any of the fluff.
+## Aggregates articles from my favourite websites and displays in console.

 ### To-Do
 1. Clean and error check input